On January 19, 2019. four people were killed by Counter Terrorist Department (CTD) on a highway near Sahiwal.

 Soon after the incident the police left the three children at a petrol pump telling people that those who were recently killed, were actually kidnappers.

 After a video of the survivors went viral on social media, it created an outrage across the country, forcing the CTD officials to change their stance in which the victims were portrayed as ‘terrorists’ while they also added that few other terrorists had managed to flee and weapons including suicide jackets were also recovered from the car.

 Later on, a JIT found three deceased innocents while confirming that Zeeshan Javed had links with a terror outfit.
 Although, Zeeshan’s family rejected the claim that he was a terrorist.

 Earlier, CTD officials also alleged that the driver (Zeeshan) shot at them when intercepted, however, the statement was not verified by the eyewitnesses.

 What was believed by many as open-and-shut case against the police, an Anti-terrorism court acquitted all six CTD officials named in the incident while giving them a benefit of doubt in October 2019.
 Ironically, the verdict was accepted by Khalil’s family, who once had blamed the CTD officials for threatening calls.

-Now as the compensation money has been paid to the victims’ family by the hands of the country’s prime minister, and Punjab government has challenged the ATC’s verdict, one may count the efforts made by the relevant authorities in the case except serving justice.
+Now as the compensation money has been given to the victims’ family by the country’s premier, and the Punjab government has challenged the ATC’s verdict, we must consider all the efforts of the relevant authorities in the case, except serving justice.